-Rachael Frei joined BBA in April 2015 and has experience with hydrologic modeling, soil and groundwater analyses, water law and policy in the U.S., and geospatial analyses.
+Rachael Frei, P.E. joined BBA in April 2015 and has experience with hydrologic modeling, soil and groundwater analyses, water law and policy in the U.S., and geospatial analyses.
 Her responsibilities include surface and groundwater quantification and modeling, historical consumptive uses analyses, well construction, aquifer pump tests and analyses, water rights investigations, hydrography and other field data collection, and water administration accounting.

 Ms. Frei joined BBA in April 2015.
 She received her Bachelor of Science degree in Environmental Engineering from Colorado State University in December 2014 and her Master of Science degree in Civil & Environmental Engineering from Colorado School of Mines in December 2021.
 Curriculum for both degrees focused on water resources.
 She is a member of the American Water Resources Association (AWRA), the National Ground Water Association (NGWA), and the Environmental & Water Resources Institute, a sub-organization of the American Society of Civil Engineers (ASCE).

 Outside of work, Rachael enjoys photography, attending music and arts events, camping, hiking and off-roading.